deepdoctection/deepdoctection/docs/tutorials/layoutlm_various_topics_pt1.rst

 ~~~~~~~~~~~

 We stop the training after 100 iterations because the first evaluation
 with Confusion Matrix already shows that the results are excellent.
+We want to emphasize that we have not looked at
+examples, therefore we cannot rule out that there might be a trivial reason why the score is that high.